Little Langford

-Little Langford is a hamlet and former civil parish in Wiltshire, England.
+Little Langford is a hamlet and former civil parish, now in the parish of Steeple Langford, in Wiltshire, England.
 Its nearest town is Wilton, about 5 mi to the southeast.
 It is in the Wylye valley, to the south of the river; the grass fields adjacent to the river were traditionally flood meadows.
+In 1931 the parish had a population of 64.
+On 1 April 1932 the parish was abolished and merged with Steeple Langford.

 In 1086, the Domesday Book survey recorded estates held by Wilton Abbey, Glastonbury Abbey and Edward of Salisbury.

-The civil parish was added to Steeple Langford parish in 1934.
-In 1990, the Wilton estate owned nearly all of the land in the former parish.
+In 1990, the Wilton estate of the Earl of Pembroke owned nearly all the land in the former parish.

 Notable sights

 The Anglican Church of St Nicholas of Mira is Grade II* listed.
-It dates from the 12th century and was rebuilt in 1864 by T.H.
-Wyatt, reusing a 12th-century doorway on the south side of the nave.
+It dates from the 12th century and was rebuilt in 1864 by T. H. Wyatt, reusing a 12th-century doorway on the south side of the nave.
 Alexander Hyde, later Bishop of Salisbury, was rector from 1634.

-Little Langford farmhouse (c.1858) has a Victorian Gothic entrance tower, lancet windows and crenellations.
+Little Langford farmhouse (c.
+1858) has a Victorian Gothic entrance tower, lancet windows, and crenellations.

 Just to the south of the village lies the Iron Age hill-fort of Grovely Castle.